davidnotplay/mpiece/docs/make_grammar.rst

 	:target: _static/main_order.png

-:class:`mpiece.lexer.Lexer` has 2 main order attrs:
+:class:`mpiece.lexer.Lexer` has 3 main order attrs:
     - :attr:`mpiece.lexer.Lexer.order_block`
     - :attr:`mpiece.lexer.Lexer.order_inline`
+    - :attr:`mpiece.lexer.Lexer.order_initial`

 When you make a new grammar you should modify the one of this attributes for add the new grammar to the lexer.